roadiz/docs/src/developer/nodes-system/node_type_decorators.rst

 Node-type Decorators
 ====================

-Roadiz allows you to customize any non-structural properties of node types and their fields.
+Roadiz allows you to customize any node-types and node-type fields **non-structural** properties.
+This can be handy if you need to change node-types appearence (display names, colors) in Back-office without needing to update your project configuration or emptying caches.

 Entity representation
 ---------------------